Learn the Secrets to Amazing Sleep! This list has the help you need to fall asleep more easily, and wake rested and refreshed! #7 is a game-changer!

 Try these Secrets to Amazing Sleep and see if you have more energy.

-Studies show that poor sleep has immediate negative effects on your hormones, exercise performance, and brain function.
+Studies show that poor sleep has immediate adverse effects on your hormones, exercise performance, and brain function.
 Yikes!

 Want to feel and look better?
 Sleep is one of the most important things moms can do for their overall health.
 So first and foremost, make sleep a priority.